erykjj/jwlmanager/README.md

 ____
 ## Feedback

-Feel free to [get in touch](https://github.com/erykjj/jwlmanager/issues) and post any issues and suggestions.
+Feel free to [get in touch](https://github.com/erykjj/jwlmanager/issues) and post any issues and/or suggestions.

 [![RSS of releases](res/icons/rss-36.png)](https://github.com/erykjj/jwlmanager/releases.atom)